aodhanlutetiae/dj_reading/docs/source/index.rst

 This is the reading list for data journalism and computational journalism classes at `Jomec <https://www.cardiff.ac.uk/journalism-media-and-culture>`__ (Cardiff University) for undergraduate and postgraduate journalism students.
-Some references have a link to the Cardiff University library system that is only available to registered students but most of the works below are online and the others are generally available from book dealers.
+Some references have a link to the Cardiff University library that is only available to registered students but most of the works below are online and the others are generally available from book dealers.

 Basics